Equation: Properties

+Examples

 Analogous illustration

 An equation is analogous to a weighing scale, balance, or seesaw.

-Each side of the equation corresponds to one side of the balance.
+Each side of the equation corresponds to one side of the balance; to the left, and to the right.
 Different quantities can be placed on each side: if the weights on the two sides are equal, the scale balances, and in analogy, the equality that represents the balance is also balanced (if not, then the lack of balance corresponds to an inequality represented by an inequation).

 In the illustration, x, y and z are all different quantities (in this case real numbers) represented as circular weights, and each of x, y, and z has a different weight.
 Addition corresponds to adding weight, while subtraction corresponds to removing weight from what is already there.
 When equality holds, the total weight on each side is the same.

 Parameters and unknowns

 Equations often contain terms other than the unknowns.
 These other terms, which are assumed to be known, are usually called constants, coefficients or parameters.